mthmn20/jupyterhub_bq/README.md

 	- make desired changes to requirements.txt or Dockerfile (note: changes to apt-get or pip installs will trigger a full rebuild, otherwise it will use the cache.
 A full rebuild is very, very slow.).
    - To modify content:
         - option 1: modify content by checking out repo locally and adding contents to /notebooks (will require same steps of sshing into host and rebuilding/running image)
         - option 2: login to kadatasci.ml and add your own notebooks to jupyterhub_bq/notebooks (files created and edited from the jupyterhub environment will be saved to disk on the host instance).
-If you go with this option, you can ignore the remaining steps.
+If you go with this option, you can ignore the remaining steps (all changes will be auto-committed, but not pushed)
 2. In the root of the repo, rebuild the docker image:
    - docker build -t amyskerry/jupyterhub .
 3. Run a docker container with the newly built image (binding port 80 to 8000, and mounting host directory so that files edited in opt/shared_nbs persist on the host independent of the container)